enel-gdh-educational/katacoda-scenarios/version-control/basics/step3.md

 git config core.editor vim
 ```

 #### A commit is not like a kiss!
-You remember the second better than the first.
+You remember the second one better than the first.

 Now that we have a first and a **subsequent** commit, we should have a look at some interesting features of git.